dpbam/budget_tracker-2000/README.md

 - Didn't understand what to put in service-worker.js for the FILES_TO_CACHE array.
 - Needed to reach out to ASKBCS and my regular coding study group for help with the above.
 - Had to review module 18.5 for help with MongoDB and setting up my database there.
+- Had difficulty deploying to Heroku and using the correct password in my .env

 ## Questions